 - 1. Frequent watermain flushing and chlorine residual testing is completed to ensure that residuals are remaining at acceptable levels.
 Monitoring is continuing across the entire Township to ensure that water quality is being maintained. - 2.
-On July 16, 2019 Hach was onsite to calibrate the continuous chlorine analyzers (CL17) at the Brigden Water Tower and the Port Lambton Storm Station. - 3.
-On September 25, 2019 the MECP completed the annual water inspection covering November 1, 2018 to present.
-There were no non-compliances or recommendations.
+Hach was onsite several times (January 14, 2020, August 24, 2020 and December 22, 2020) to calibrate and perform maintenance on the continuous chlorine analyzers (CL17) at the Brigden Water Tower and the Port Lambton Storm Station. - 3.
+On July 10, 2020 the MECP completed the annual water inspection covering September 25, 2019 to present.
+There were no non-compliances or recommendations. - 4.
+August 24, 2020 A provisional adverse was reported as AWQI #151585 and after further investigation the lab confirmed contamination in the lab.